SynthRose/art-of-alchemy/README.md

 ## Questions & Answers

 **What sort of state is the mod in?**
-A very early one!
-The most basic functionality of the mod is there - the Calcination Furnace, Dissolution Chamber, and Projection Table - but the mod lacks recipes for the vast majority of vanilla items and a lot of planned features.
+Coming along!
+The three core machines - the Calcination Furnace, Dissolution Chamber, and Projection Table - are there, as is the Alchemical Journal.
+Most vanilla raw resources have recipes, but many crafted items still lack them, as do modded resources such as from [CottonResources](https://github.com/CottonMC/CottonResources) or [TechReborn](https://github.com/TechReborn/TechReborn).
 If you want to help make recipes for the mod, you can head over to [this spreadsheet](https://docs.google.com/spreadsheets/d/154XPt0xTNqfSSH5Ybp8lZ18sUFIr32FTcV5lL-OhrOQ/edit?usp=sharing) and suggest changes.

 **Can you port this to Forge or an older Minecraft version?**
 No. I work on this mod in my spare time for fun; writing a port and maintaining multiple versions of the